wilsonxfeng/Instagram-CLI/README.md

 - `back`
 - `quit`

+ts was vibecoded btw and doesn't represent my skill as a developer

 ## Notes
 - A `session.json` file is created after first login and reused on later runs.
 - Web UI shows a terminal-style interface and supports the same commands.